Application Instructions—SSHRC Doctoral Awards

-Applicants whose research outputs include an artistic creation may list their most significant achievements, starting with the most recent, in a separate category: “Creative outputs.”
-This category may be followed by the categories shown above, as appropriate.
-Examples of creative outputs can include exhibitions, performances, publications, presentations, film, video, audio recordings.
+Applicants whose research outputs include an artistic creation can list their most significant achievements, starting with the most recent, in a separate category: “Creative outputs.”
+This category can be followed by the categories shown above, as appropriate.
+Examples of creative outputs can include exhibitions, performances, publications, presentations, and film, video and audio recordings.

-Although it is possible to list research contributions, SSHRC recognizes that some applicants may not yet have publications or other research contributions to list.
+Although it is possible to list research contributions, SSHRC recognizes that some applicants might not yet have publications or other research contributions to list.